What happens to Time when the moon shines on a sundial?

 Visitor numbers at Belton House skyrocketed following the broadcast.
 Even today, over 30 years later, Belton House is proud of its association with the serial and has a Moondial trail for visitors.

-The BBC did receive a few letters of protest following Moondial from those stating that, despite the witch-like characters of Miss Vole and Miss Raven being the villains, it promoted witchcraft.
-Despite this, in the 30 years since original broadcast no record of any increase in witchcraft or Satanic acts related to Moondial has been recorded.
+The BBC did receive a few letters of protest following Moondial from those stating that it promoted witchcraft, although the witch-like characters of Miss Vole and Miss Raven were presented as the villains.
+Despite this, in the over 30 years since original broadcast no record of any increase in witchcraft or Satanic acts related to Moondial has been recorded.

 Light and shadows by turns, but always love.